10 Playful Ideas to Amp Up Date Night

 Because children have limited experience, they are often trying new things.
 Think about something you’ve seen or heard about that sounds interesting and give it a go.
 From a pottery class, to a book group, or tennis lessons — anything that's outside your current realm of experience.
 Interested in physical challenges?
 Try indoor skydiving, hang gliding, scuba diving, a hot air balloon ride, driving a race car, mushing or snowmobiling, hitting the rapids in a kayak, or rafting, or... well, you get the point.

 4. Story Time

 Listen to an audiobook or podcast together.
 For a real change of pace, just sit holding hands and enjoy the story.
 Reading to one another can be very intimate too.
-Pick a book you've both wanted to read for awhile, or get really crazy and read each other poetry, the book Wildly Into the Dark is particularly wonderful.
+Pick a book you've both wanted to read for awhile, or get really crazy and read each other poetry.
+I’m currently loving the work of Tyler Knott Gregson.

 5. Pretend You're in College

-Get drunk and play video games…ok, well not really.
-Since most of us aren't in college, this probably looks more like "have a glass of wine or coffee and try not to fall asleep while playing on our child's xBox".
+Get drunk and play video games… ok, well not really.
+Since most of us aren't in college, this probably looks more like "have a glass of wine or coffee and try not to fall asleep while playing on our kid's xBox.”
 But no matter what you call it, it's fun.
 This is usually best when you pick games that you're both terrible at, or games where you are on the same team.

 6. Head Outside